microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list.md

 ---
 title: "List chats"
-description: "Retrieve the list of chats for a user"
+description: "Retrieve the list of chats for a user."
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"